 The 2021 holiday season may look different for friends and families this year.
 As travel restrictions and social distancing guidelines encourage us to stay home to help prevent the spread of COVID-19, it's more important than ever to stay connected.

 From checking in by phone to scheduling weekly video chats, keeping in touch is a powerful way to help others during the holidays.
 A simple call may have the ability to help relieve anxiety and keep the winter blues at bay.

 5. Give holiday gifts that keep giving

 This year, the people on your holiday gift-giving list can feel good knowing your gift helps a child in need.
-Whether you decide celebrate with a no-gift Christmas or select an item through our Holiday Gift Catalog, there are so many opportunities to help others and make a difference in a child’s life.
+Whether you decide to celebrate with a no-gift Christmas, made a donation for Hanukkah, or select an item through our Holiday Gift Catalog, there are so many opportunities to help for the holidays and make a difference in a child’s life.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.